microsoft/code-with-engineering-playbook/docs/agile-development/collaboration/readme.md

 ## Why collaboration is important

-In engagements we aim to be highly collaborative because when we code together, we perform better, have a higher sprint velocity, and have a greater degree of knowledge sharing across the team.
+In engagements, we aim to be highly collaborative because when we code together, we perform better, have a higher sprint velocity, and have a greater degree of knowledge sharing across the team.

 There are two common patterns we use for collaboration: Pairing and swarming.